Hardy geranium: 21 of the best hardy geraniums

 A lot of us must have taken her advice because today hardy geraniums (cranesbills) are one of the most popular herbaceous perennials.
 At the centennial RHS Chelsea Flower Show in 2013, visitors voted Geranium Rozanne (= ‘Gerwat’) as Plant of the Centenary.

-Geraniums are easy to grow and generally adaptable, with species that are at home in the cool comfort of woodlands while others thrive in the baking harshness of screes.
-The loose and relaxed character of geraniums fits well with the informal planting styles that have dominated gardens for the past 60 years.
-Here, plantsman John Hoyland recommends 21 of the best new cranesbill geranium cultivars.
+Hardy geraniums are easy to grow and generally adaptable, with species that are at home in the cool comfort of woodlands while others thrive in the baking harshness of screes.
+In addition, the loose and relaxed character of geraniums fits well with the informal planting styles that have dominated gardens for the past 60 years.

 Geranium Rozanne (= ‘Gerwat’)

 Producing a mass of flowers throughout the summer, from June to October, Geranium Rozanne (='Gerwat') was found in Rozanne Waterer’s Somerset garden in 1989.
 Once established, it forms a wide, neat clump.
 Geranium 'Rozanne' (='Gerwat') was named the Royal Horticultural Society's Plant of The Centenary at the 100th RHS Chelsea Flower Show in 2013, voted for by members of the public.
 It produces small, violet blooms that have red streaks and white centres and has bright green foliage.
 It is an ideal ground cover plant and looks good at the front of a border in all types of gardens, including cottage gardens and traditional herbaceous borders.